Species group: peruvianus

 Used images:

-Images of key 1 (tarsi and abdomen) and example of metepimeron with and without spine:
+Images of key 1 (tarsi and abdomen), 5a (metepimeron) and 6b:

 - Peacock E. R. 1993: Adults and larvae of hide, larder and carped beetles and their relatives (Coleoptera: Dermestidae) and of derodontid beetles (Coleoptera: Derodontidae).
 Handbooks for the Identification of British Insects 5: 1-144.
 Link.